sathish-t/nanopore-mod-course/computer-setup.md

 and outputs in the directories `~/nanomod_course_data`, `~/nanomod_course_scripts`, `~/nanomod_course_references` and `~/nanomod_course_outputs` respectively.
 Please make them if they do not exist using the `mkdir` command.

+#### Following along in the course

+In the hands-on sessions, you should see a screen with a side-by-side view of this course website and a terminal or a GUI window in the video from the videoconferencing software.
+The instructor will execute commands from this course website in the terminal or the GUI window.
+You can log in to a virtual machine and type commands along with the instructor.

+Some of our commands are long and go over several lines.
+Please make sure to maximize your terminal window to make these commands easy to view.

+In the course material, we do not always write 'Run this command' before every command block.
+Please follow what the speaker is doing or make a judgement call about whether a block needs to be run.

 ### If you are a self-study student